 - Clear patios or decks of planters, flower pots, charcoal, and barbeques.

 In general, paint the rooms that really look worn, faded or finger printed.
 Have wall to wall carpeting and draperies cleaned.
 Fix any dripping faucets.
 Spray lubricant on all squeaking doors, windows, closets, and cabinets.
 Place a solid deodorant in each room and closet.
 Pre-pack any items which may clutter your home.

 - Use a bright light bulb in foyer light fixture.

-- Turn on all lights in home in the evening to welcome potential Buyers.
+- Turn on all lights on at home in the evening to welcome potential Buyers.

-- Fill the house with the pleasant aroma of cinnamon or other fresh scent.
+- Fill the house with the pleasant aroma of cinnamon or another fresh scent.